lehaininh/BGOrder/README.md

     -> There's no 2nd design.
 I always design DB this way, it fits the 2nd requirements already.
 My most important thing when designing DB is always **'single source of truth'**

 - Node/JS pros:
     - It's a interpreted language.
 Meaning I don't need an IDE (I use Vim mostly).
-2 other languages I know if Pascal and C#, both compiled language, not a fan.
+2 other languages I know are Pascal and C#, both are compiled language, not a fan.
     - Easy to learn.
 Sample reason I picked Node when I got back to programming.
     - Basically same piece of code on both server and client side.
     - Asynchronous IO helps with request handling.